Phone-GWP-group

 41-ALU symbol

 Aluminium packaging includes soft drink cans, aluminium foil, and single-use food containers.
-It can also be used for heavy duty aluminium cases and kit skips.
+It can also be used for heavy-duty aluminium cases and kit skips.

 Biomatter recycling codes